 The Dr. Mervin Livingston Schloss Distinguished Professorship for the Study of Disabilities was established in 1983 by Dr. Schloss in memory of his parents, Lillian and Hyman Schloss.
 Dr. Schloss has had a distinguished career in dentistry in addition to being closely identified with civic, professional, fraternal, humanitarian and philanthropic causes.

 The Max Schmertz Distinguished Professorship, established in 1982, honors and perpetuates the memory of Max Schmertz, a business and political leader of the city of New Rochelle.
-It is funded by grants from Eric J. Schmertz, former Dean of the Hofstra School of Law, and Herbert Schmertz, vice president, Mobil Corporation.
+It is funded by grants from Eric J. Schmertz, former Dean of the Hofstra School of Law, and Herbert Schmertz, former vice president, Mobil Corporation.
 It supports a Distinguished Lecture Series in various legal disciplines.
-The Professorship is currently held by Professor Andrew I. Schepard.
+The Professorship is currently held by Professor Linda Galler.

 The Sidney and Walter Siben Distinguished Professorship in Family Law and Torts was established in 1984 and is supported by a gift from the law firm of Siben & Siben.
-Its purpose is to promote scholarly research, conferences and publications in the fields of torts and product liability.
-The Professorship is currently held by Professor Joanna L. Grossman.
+Its purpose is to promote scholarly research, conferences and publications in the field of family law.
+The Professorship is currently held by Professor Andrew Schepard.

 The Honey and Arthur Sorin Distinguished Teaching Fellow in Business was established in 1988 through the generosity of Honey and Arthur Sorin.
 The Teaching Fellow was established to recognize the important contribution made by Hofstra adjunct faculty.
 First priority in selecting the recipient is given to senior Hofstra University administrators presently teaching as adjunct faculty members in the School of Business.
 The Teaching Fellow is also responsible for the annual Sorin Conference on Mediation which brings together leaders of labor, business and the public sectors to discuss the crucial issues in this area.